chinapandaman/PyPDFForm/docs/dev_intro.md

     * A PDF form template used by the code snippet.
     * Screenshots that can help visualize the issue.

-## Openning pull requests
+## Opening pull requests

 Please create an issue before making a pull request.
-Try your best to follow these conventions when do so:
+Try your best to follow these conventions when doing so:

 * The PR title should be the same as its respective issue, so `PPF-<issue number>: <title of the issue>`.
-* The PR description should contain a brief explanation on the changes.
+* The PR description should contain a brief explanation of the changes.
 * Once opened, the PR should be linked to its respective issue.